bakaphp/feeds/README.md

-# Phalcon Feedwall
+# Phalcon Feeds
-Phalcon Feedwall is a Feed module component for Phalcon.
+Phalcon Feeds is a Feed module component for Phalcon.

 ## Getting Started